-The previous administration announced several large infrastructure projects such as a 3rd Metro Line and a 4th Electrical Transmission Line, although some of these projects have stalled or are being redesigned.
-The government is also set to announce several public-private partnership (PPP) projects by the end of the year.
-Cobre Panama is in full operation and First Quantum Minerals’ $6.3 billion copper mine should add to copper exports once in full operation.
+The Government of Panama is giving mining the opportunity to become the country’s second-largest economic sector, after the Panama Canal.
+Cobre Panama is in full operation and First Quantum Minerals’ US$6.3 billion copper mine should add to copper exports once in full operation.
 Reports claim that by 2023, copper exports will be around $2 billion, and that mining activity will contribute to about 10 percent of GDP.